netj/3x/docs/tutorial/README.md

 syntax.
 The following steps will show how exactly we can tell 3X to extract the values of interest in the case of this experiment with sorting algorithms.

-1. **`sortingTime`**
+##### Output 1. `sortingTime`

 The wall clock time it takes for sorting the input array is what we are mostly interested in this experiment.
 We measure this time in our program in seconds and print that out in a line that begins with `sorting time (s):
 `.
 Therefore 3X can easily extract the value that follows if we define the output variable as shown in the following command:

     3x define output  'inputTime(s)'  'sorting time \(s\): '  '.+'  ''

 Here, there are four arguments to the `3x define output` command:

 1. name of the output variable: `inputTime(s)`
 2. regular expression for the text that comes before the value: `sorting time \(s\): `
 3. regular expression the value matches: `.+` (any non-empty string)
 4. regular expression for the text that comes after the value: (empty string)

 Note that we can append the *unit* of the output variable to its name (first argument), which is `(s)` or seconds in this case.
 We can use any text for the unit as long as it's surrounded by parentheses.

-2. **`numCompare`**
+##### Output 2. `numCompare`

 Similarly, we can teach 3X to extract the number of compares for the value of an output variable using the following command:

     3x define output  'numCompare'  'number of compares: '  '.+'  ''

-3. **`numAccess`**
+##### Output 3. `numAccess`

 As well as the number of accesses to the input array of numbers with:

     3x define output  'numAccess'  'number of accesses: '  '.+'  ''

-4. **`ratioSorted`**
+##### Output 4. `ratioSorted`

 To ensure correctness, note that we compute the ratio of the numbers in the array that are correctly ordered to the array size, after finishing the sorting algorithm.
 This is a simple measure to easily check whether the sorting algorithm was implemented correctly.
 When this value comes out less than 1.0, it means the the algorithm is incorrect.
 The following command adds this output variable to the experiment definition.

     3x define output  'ratioSorted'  'ratio sorted: '  '.+'  ''

-5. **`inputTime`**
+##### Output 5. `inputTime`

 We also record the wall clock time that took for generating the input array to sort.

     3x define output  'inputTime(s)'  'input generation time \(s\): '  '.+'  ''

-6. **`verificationTime`**
+##### Output 6. `verificationTime`

 And the wall clock time that took for checking whether the output array is correctly sorted.

     3x define output  'verificationTime(s)'  'verification time \(s\): '  '.+'  ''

 <a name="plugintheprogram"></a>